publicdocs/uscode/assets/md/titles/usc38/us/usc/t38/ptII/ch24/m__us_usc_t38_s2411.md

  __Amendments__

     2013—Subsec. (a)(2).
 [Pub.
-L. 113–65, § 2(b)][/us/pl/113/65/s2/b], struck out “such official approves an application for ” after “received by the appropriate Federal official before”.
+L. 113–65, § 2(b)][/us/pl/113/65/s2/b], struck out “such official approves an application for” after “received by the appropriate Federal official before”.

     [Pub.
 L. 112–260, § 105(b)][/us/pl/112/260/s105/b], substituted “, (b)(2), or (b)(4)” for “or (b)(2)” in two places and struck out “capital” before “crime” in two places.